How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 The first court hearing in Grays Harbor County District Court is a mandatory preliminary appearance.
 Once the court enters a finding of probable cause, the court will determine whether it will impose restrictions on an individual’s freedom as a condition of release.

-Public defense attorneys are assigned, for those who qualify for indigent defense.
-If you have not been to court yet, you will have the opportunity to request a public defense attorney at your initial court appearance.
 If you have already been to court, declined a public defender and want to change your mind, you can do so.
-Contact the Department of Public Defense by telephone or email.
-Submit the form to publicdefense@graysharbor.us or drop off the form at the office.
+Contact the Department of Public Defense by telephone or email. publicdefense@graysharbor.us or drop off the form at the office.

 Mandatory Court Appearances